mehrshaddarzi/wp-cli-reference-command/README.md

 +---------+-------------+
 ```

-if your search results more than one item.
+if your search results from more than one item.
 for example :

 ````